Tour the Property

-The URA requires that you make an appointment to tour the property before you submit an application.
+The URA requires that you make an appointment to tour the property you're interested in before you submit an application.
 All properties are sold on an "as is" basis.
 You may schedule an appointment to tour up to two (2) properties per day.

 Acceptance of your application by URA staff does not automatically guarantee your offer will be placed on the next URA Meeting Agenda.

-When submitting an offer on a commercial property you also need to include a business plan, along with the standard application.
+When submitting an offer on a commercial property you also need to include a business plan, along with the requirements of a standard application.

-The deadline to submit an application to purchase a property is 12:00pm (noon) on the Thursday before the meeting.
-Meetings are held every two weeks on Thursdays, at 9:30am in the Common Council Chambers on the 1st floor of Utica City Hall.
+The deadline to submit an application to purchase a property is 12:00pm (noon) on the Friday before the meeting.
+Meetings are held on the second and fourth Thursday of each month, at 9:30am in the Common Council Chambers on the 1st floor of Utica City Hall.
 Only those properties for which we have completed applications will be reviewed at this meeting.

-Closing will take place within 2 (two) months of acceptance.
+Closing will take place within two (2) months of acceptance.
 Buyers have one year to complete renovations to the property.

 If you have any questions, would like to see a property list, receive an application or set up an appointment to view a property, email or call us and we will be glad to help you.
 Email – email@example.com or firstname.lastname@example.org.
 Office: (315) 792-0181.